ameingast/cocoaimagehashing/README.markdown

 It provides APIs for:

-* perceptual hashing of images in NSData format in different complexities depending on the used hashing algorithm or desired outcome quality
+* perceptual hashing of images in NSData, NSImage and UIImage format in different complexities depending on the used hashing algorithm or desired outcome quality
 * comparing calulcated fingerprints in O(1) time and space
 * measuring distance between calculated fingerprints in O(1) time and space
 * concurrently finding similar elements in NSArrays in O(n^2) time and